- see all comments

 4. If you can lift your bra straps more than 1" above your shoulders, then your bra is fitting incorrectly.

 3. When trying on bras, be sure to use the loosest hook on the band.
-Smaller hooks exist for when your bra begins to loose elasticity.
+Smaller hooks exist for when your bra begins to lose elasticity.

 4. If your breasts are uneven, fit your bra to the fuller bust.
 If you prefer, you can even up your fit with a small pad inserted into the bra.